Every Hour Matters campaign capacity building training of trainers (TOT)

 - HIV can be prevented if survivors receive life-saving medication within 72 hours.

-- Emergency contraception can help prevent pregnancy, and in the longer term, unsafe abortion and many other complications, if accessed within 120 hours.
+- Emergency contraception can help prevent pregnancy, and in the longer term, many other complications, if accessed within 120 hours.

 - Medical help for physical trauma may be urgently needed is the victim is to survive